- Search The Registry

 *Lou Bellamy was born on this date in 1944.
-He is an African American Theatric Director, actor, entrepreneur and educator.
+He is a Black Theatrical Director, actor, entrepreneur and educator.

-Born and raised in the Rondo district of St. Paul Minnesota, Louis Richard Bellamy’s mother was Elveeda Bellamy and his stepfather, getting in touch with his biological father later in his life.
+Born and raised in the Rondo district of St. Paul Minnesota, Louis Richard Bellamy’s mother was Elveeda Bellamy and his stepfather got in touch with his biological father later in his life.
 During his childhood a neighbor took young Bellamy rabbit hunting and he has become an avid outdoorsman, relishing hunting and fishing ever since.
-He shined shoes at 12 at St. Paul Athletic Club and worked on the railroad unloading sheet metal, and as a bus-sweeper.
+At 12, he shined shoes at St. Paul Athletic Club and worked on the railroad unloading sheet metal, and as a bus-sweeper.
 Bellamy's brothers and sisters include actor Terry Bellamy and judge Gabrielle Kirk McDonald, former head of the International Tribunal for the former Yugoslavia.